About our FNS51220 Diploma of Insurance Broking

 Our nationally recognised qualification FNS51220 Diploma of Insurance Broking is designed to provide relevant industry knowledge and skills for a successful career in insurance broking.

-Get comprehensive learning on all your broking essentials, including licensing and regulation, the make-up of the insurance industry, insurance products and services, the insurance broking process, operating a compliant and ethical practice, effective marketing skills, and handling clients with complex needs.
+Get comprehensive learning on all your general insurance essentials, including licensing and regulation, the make-up of the insurance industry, insurance products and services, the insurance broking process, handling insurance claims, advising clients with complex needs, and marketing and practice management skills.

 Undertaking a qualification enhances your professional credibility, allowing you to develop knowledge and skills that ultimately benefit your practice and your customers.
 Providing fit for purpose, industry-relevant learning is our way of ensuring you stay up to date and well-equipped in an evolving insurance landscape.